-Offers of employment will be conditional pending confirmation of DBS Clearance, medical clearance, two satisfactory references, qualifications and the right to work in the UK.
+If, following interview, you are made an offer of employment then it will be conditional pending confirmation of DBS Clearance, medical clearance, two satisfactory references, qualifications and the right to work in the UK.

 The Governing Body will ensure that people are treated solely on the basis of their abilities and potential, regardless of race, colour, nationality, ethnic origin, religious or political belief or affiliation, trade union membership, age, gender, gender reassignment, marital status, sexual orientation, disability, socio-economic background, or any other inappropriate distinction.